friendly/candisc/docs/reference/plot_discrim.md

   model that are **not** included in `vars` (the non-focal variables).
   These values are held constant across the prediction grid.
 If not specified, the function uses sensible defaults: means for quantitative variables, and the first level for factors or character variables.
-For example, if your model includes variables `Age`, `Gender`, and `Income`, but you're plotting `Sepal.Length ~ Sepal.Width`, you might specify
-  `other.levels = list(Age = 30, Gender = "Female", Income = 50000)` to
-  generate predictions at those fixed values for the non-focal variables.
-This parameter is ignored when plotting in discriminant space (i.e., when `vars` contains `LD1`, `LD2`, etc.).

 ## Details